Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Introduction

 One critical challenge impacting modern MARL applications is data efficiency.
 The players involved often have minimal knowledge about how the environment responds to their actions, and have to learn the dynamics and preferable actions by probing the unknown environment.
 For MARL to expand into applications with enormous dimensionality and long planning horizon, the learning algorithms must manage to make efficient use of the collected data.
+Nevertheless, how to learn NE and/or CCE with optimal sample complexity remains by and large unsettled even when it comes to the most basic setting: two-player zero-sum Markov games, as we shall discuss below.